Brett Hankison found not guilty of endangering Breonna Taylor’s neighbors in shooting

 Mathews argued that although Hankison could not see a human target when he fired, the muzzle flashes that he was aiming at had to have originated from a person.
 He also said Hankison did not know there was an apartment behind Taylor’s that his bullets could enter and that, even if he had, he still would have needed to shoot.

-“The fact that his bullets traveled through apartment 4, through the drywall, common wall, to apartment 3 is a terrible thing,” Mathews said.
+“The fact that his bullets traveled through apartment four, through the drywall, common wall, to apartment three is a terrible thing,” Mathews said.
 “But it’s not criminal, ladies and gentlemen.
 It’s kind of like what you might call collateral damage.”

 Prosecutor Barbara Maines Whaley attempted to refute the idea that Hankison acted reasonably.
 He shot “wildly” through a patio door without visibility and aimed in a different direction than the officers in the line of fire, she said.